-- (a) The SBCC, consistent with its Bylaws, will review all comments received at its meeting immediately following the end of the 30-day comment period, or at its meeting immediately following the public hearing, whichever occurs last. - (b) If the SBCC makes any substantive changes to the proposed rule after the end of the 30-day comment period, the changes shall be posted to the NCCCS website within two business days of the meeting wherein the SBCC amended the proposed rule.
+(a) The SBCC, consistent with its Bylaws, will review all comments received at its meeting immediately following the end of the 30-day comment period, or at its meeting immediately following the public hearing, whichever occurs last.

+(b) If the SBCC makes any substantive changes to the proposed rule after the end of the 30-day comment period, the changes shall be posted to the NCCCS website within two business days of the meeting wherein the SBCC amended the proposed rule.

-- (c) The public will have five business days from the date the amended proposed rule is published on the NCCCS website to provide written comments on the amended proposed rule.
-Written comments on the amended proposed rule shall be submitted in accordance with 3B SBCCC 200.3(b). - (d) After the conclusion of the five-day comment period in 3B SBCCC 300.1(c), the SBCC will review all additional comments at the meeting immediately following the end of the five-day comment period.
+(c) The public will have five business days from the date the amended proposed rule is published on the NCCCS website to provide written comments on the amended proposed rule.
+Written comments on the amended proposed rule shall be submitted in accordance with 3B SBCCC 200.3(b).

+(d) After the conclusion of the five-day comment period in 3B SBCCC 300.1(c), the end of the five-day comment period.